Challenge level: 3 out of 5

 We'll send all participants details on how to do this well ahead of our departure date.

-You will of course need a pair of walking boots and you'll need to bring your own two to three season sleeping bag.
-We will supply you with a comprehensive list of everything you will need to take on the event well before your departure date.
+We will supply you with a comprehensive list of everything you will need to take on our challenge in Uganda well before your departure date.

-Once you have registered, we will send you a realistic training programme to help you get fit for the trek.
-The programme builds up gradually as the event gets closer.
+Once you have registered, we will send you a Welcome Pack with everything you need to know about your challenge, including the itinerary, an example insurance policy, details about our challenge destination in Uganda and the weather we can expect on our trek, the structure of an average trekking day, a full kit list, and a realistic training plan to help you get fit for the challenge.
+The training programme builds up gradually as the trek gets closer.

 Your main luggage will be transported by vehicle to each camp, so you will only need to carry a small day pack, containing essential accessories and equipment.